You're No Good: Background

-Linda Ronstadt began performing "You're No Good" to close her live shows in early 1973, after her band member Kenny Edwards suggested it to her.
+Linda Ronstadt began performing "You're No Good" to close her live shows in early 1973, after her band member Kenny Edwards suggested it.
 She first included it in her setlist while opening for Neil Young.
 Ronstadt gave an early televised performance of "You're No Good" on an episode of The Midnight Special, broadcast December 21, 1973.

-Ronstadt recorded her album Heart Like a Wheel with producer Peter Asher in the summer of 1974 at the Sound Factory; "You're No Good" was a last-minute choice for recording, and while the song was Ronstadt's suggestion, Asher recalls: "It was an odd coincidence.
-She’d been doing the song already, and it was always a favorite song of mine...the version I fell in love with [being by] the Swinging Blue Jeans".
+Ronstadt recorded her album Heart Like a Wheel with producer Peter Asher in mid-1974 at the Sound Factory; "You're No Good" was a last-minute choice for recording, and while the song was Ronstadt's suggestion, Asher recalls: "It was an odd coincidence.
+She’d been doing the song already, and it was always a favorite song of mine... the version I fell in love with [being by] the Swinging Blue Jeans".
 The original backing track intended for Ronstadt's version of "You're No Good" was recorded July 1, 1974.
 According to Bob Warford, a guitarist in Ronstadt's touring band who played on the July 1 track, "They were trying to do an R&B version of the song, which was actually closer to the way we did it live than to the released version.
 We played it at a faster tempo live, which we did on that recording [ie. of July 1]."
 Ronstadt vetoed the July 1 arrangement; she recalls: "It was just the wrong groove for me.
 I don’t think I knew how to phrase around [the players], certainly no fault of theirs.
 They were fantastic."